Enhancing Visual Representation with Textual Semantics: Textual Semantics-Powered Prototypes for Heterogeneous Federated Learning: Experiments

 \textbf{The Impact of Semantic Information Richness.} We compare three types of prompts: \textit{Manual}: A simple template, “A photo of a \{CLASS\}.” \textit{Short}: A brief description for each class generated by an LLM. \textit{Long}: A detailed description for each class generated by an LLM.

-As shown on the left of Fig.~\ref{fig:prompt type and local epoch}, adding richer semantic information to the prompts consistently improves model performance.
+As shown in the Fig.~\ref{fig:prompt and llm type} (left), adding richer semantic information to the prompts consistently improves model performance.
 This finding underscores both the effectiveness of textual semantic cues for client-side classification and the importance of leveraging LLMs to enrich semantic content.

+\textbf{Robustness to Different LLM Choices.} To further examine whether FedTSP depends on a specific LLM, we compare several representative LLMs for generating textual descriptions used in prompt construction.
+Specifically, we evaluate three commercial models, GPT-4o (used in our main experiments), Claude-4-sonnet, and Gemini-2.5-pro, as well as an open-source model, LLaMA3-8B-Instruct.
+As shown in Fig.~\ref{fig:prompt and llm type} (right), FedTSP exhibits highly consistent performance across all four models under different settings.
+These results demonstrate that FedTSP does not rely on the strength or scale of a particular LLM.
+We attribute this robustness to two factors.
+First, modern LLMs share overlapping world knowledge about common visual categories, which enables them to produce similarly informative descriptions.
+Second, FedTSP employs multiple ($k = 3$) textual descriptions for each class, covering diverse semantic aspects such as appearance, functionality, and environment.